 4- Street Vendors And Convenience Stores On Every Corner

 Vietnam has no shortage of convenience stores, rows of identical shops stocking the same stuff.
 Anything from shampoo to Oreos can be found in these little beauties.
 Sometimes when the going gets tough a little bit of the packaged western calories need to be enjoyed.
-Stop for a bottled coke and some Haribo ready for your next mammoth drive.
+Stop for a bottled Coke and some Haribo ready for your next mammoth drive.
 Well, maybe not Haribo…. but the dirty and cheap Vietnamese equivalent!

 These handy shops stock a surprising variation of items that can take you from feeling like you’re in the middle of nowhere, to placing a familiar chocolate bar in your hands and transporting your mind to home.
 Not worrying about bringing every little item will help cut down on what to bring and wear.

-The convenience shops are easy to spot, you’ll see a small open storefront with fruits, foods, packaged snacks and random household goods spilling out onto the streets.
-As for the bicycle shops, look an old woman riding a bike with a yellow box on the back.
-Inside the yellow box you’ll find cold Coke and other drinks, random fruits, and edible sugar cane.
+The convenience shops are easy to spot, you’ll see a small open storefront with fruits, foods, packaged snacks, and random household goods spilling out onto the streets.
+As for the bicycle shops, look at an old woman riding a bike with a yellow box on the back.
+Inside the yellow box, you’ll find cold Coke and other drinks, random fruits, and edible sugar cane.
 When you spot these old ladies and their mobile shops, you’ll slam on the brakes and think… actually, yes, now is about the right time for a sugary drink.

 |Convenience Store Item||Cost|